macaw-cad/sxa-umbrella/readme.md

 # Maintain your .gitignore file

 Exclude the `scripts` and `styles` folders from your themes.
 The first version of SXA Umbrella tried to exclude these folders with a wildcard pattern, but this also excluded these folders from the `src` folder in themes.
 This broke legacy themes, where all theme SASS code is copied to the `src/theme` folder including a `styles` folder which was erroneously excluded.
-Specify the complete folder paths.
-Good Visual Studio Code extension to help you with this is [gitignore](https://marketplace.visualstudio.com/items?itemName=michelemelluso.gitignore).
-You cvan now right-click on the folders to exclude
+Specify the complete folder paths in your `.gitignore` file.
+A good Visual Studio Code extension to help you with this is [gitignore](https://marketplace.visualstudio.com/items?itemName=michelemelluso.gitignore).
+With this package installed you can right-click on the folders to exclude and add it to the `.gitignore` file.

 # Frequently asked questions